Yoboisup7/Infinite-Wordle-Guesses/README.md

 # Infinite-Wordle-Guesses
-This is a dump of all possible answers for infinite wordle
+This is a dump of all possible answers for infinite wordle and some scripts for it too.

 NOTE: THESE SCRIPTS ONLY WORK FOR THIS SPECIFC INFINTIE WORDLE SITE.